firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-11-20-the-new-heart.md

 author-img: natalia-theodoridou.jpg
 author-bio: |
   Natalia Theodoridou is a media and cultural studies scholar, the dramaturge of Adrift Performance Makers ([@adriftPM](https://www.twitter.com/adriftPM)), and a writer of strange stories.
 Her work has appeared in _Clarkesworld Magazine_, _Beneath Ceaseless Skies_, _Strange Horizons_, and elsewhere.
 Originally from Greece, she lives in Devon, UK, until she’s asked to leave.
 Occasionally, she tweets as [@natalia_theodor](https://www.twitter.com/natalia_theodor).
-proofread: false
+proofread: true
 ---

 _The new heart has no frills.
 It needs none.
 It is made of limestone, hard and white.
 The heart maker allows herself just one decorative element, to remind herself of the sedimentary nature of love: a single skeletal fragment of a coral lodged in its middle._

 ----

 She walked into my shop with sure, defiant steps.
-Most people walk in with some hesitation, as if doing something frowned upon—although artificial hearts have been a mainstream choice for over a decade now.
+Most people walk in with some hesitation, as if doing something frowned upon — although artificial hearts have been a mainstream choice for over a decade now.

 Not her.
 She knew what she wanted.
 She'd always known.